StrohmayerJ/wallhack1.8k/README.md

 Get the Wallhack1.8k dataset from https://zenodo.org/records/13950918 and put it in the `\data` directory.

 ### Training & Testing
-Example command for training & testing a dummy ResNet18 model on CSI amplitude features with a window size of 401 WiFi packets (~4 seconds), collected in the Line-of-Sight (LOS) scenario with the Biquad antenna system (BQ):
+Example command for training and testing a dummy ResNet18 model on CSI amplitude features with a window size of 401 WiFi packets (~4 seconds), collected in the Line-of-Sight (LOS) scenario with the Biquad antenna system (BQ):

 ```
 python3 train.py --data /data/wallhack1.8k --bs 128 --ws 351 --scenario LOS --anetnna BQ
 ```
-In this configuration, the samples will have a shape of [128,1,52,401] = [batch size, channels, subcarriers, window size].
+In this configuration, the samples will have a shape of [128, 1, 52, 401] = [batch size, channels, subcarriers, window size].

 ### Cross-Domain Generalization
-The `--scenario` and `--antenna` arguments allow the selection of scenario (LOS or NLOS) and antenna type (BQ or PIFA).
+The `--scenario` and `--antenna` arguments allow the selection of the scenario (LOS or NLOS) and the antenna type (BQ or PIFA).

-If you want to use a different scenario/antenna type for testing cross-domain generalization, uncomment the following lines in `train.py` and set the `SCENARIO` and `ANTENNA` variables accordingly:
+If you want to use a different scenario or antenna type for testing cross-domain generalization, uncomment the following lines in `train.py` and set the `SCENARIO` and `ANTENNA` variables accordingly:

 ```
 # dataloader for cross-domain testing